SametSisartenep/dotfiles/README.md

 - `.xbindkeysrc` *// Keyboard shortcuts config.*
 - `.xinitrc` *// Xorg init file.
 Based on LXDE*
 - `.xscreensaver` *// Screensaver preferences file.*

-> You can hack it if you don't want some of the files, by the way I'm going
-> to facilitate that process with the future Makefile.

 ## LICENSE